wacncontent/CustomizeTool/output/articles/hdinsight/hdinsight-hadoop-visual-studio-tools-get-started.md

 It is time consuming to test Hive script against an HDInsight cluster.
 It could take several minutes or more.
 HDInsight Tools for Visual Studio is capable of validating Hive script locally without connecting to a live cluster.

-HDInsight Tools for Visual Studio also enables users to see what’s inside the Hive job by collecting and surfacing the YARN logs of certain Hive jobs.
+HDInsight Tools for Visual Studio also enables users to see what's inside the Hive job by collecting and surfacing the YARN logs of certain Hive jobs.

 ### View the **hivesampletable**
 All HDInsight clusters come with a sample Hive table called *hivesampletable*.
 We'll use this table to show you how to list Hive tables, view the table schemas, and list the rows in the Hive table.